 Issuing an equity interest in a corporation is a bit more complicated.
 The company must first come up with an Stock Plan, which must be voted upon and approved by the board of directors and shareholders.
 The voting process can be down by unanimous written consents or through resolutions at director and shareholder meetings.
 Note, the issuance of equity as compensation is governed differently than Employee Stock Ownership Plans (ESOP), which are similar to employee retirement plans.
 The corporation may authorize and make Restricted Stock Awards of common or preferred shares.
 More commonly, however, the company will issue not issue actual stock; rather, it will issue Stock Options.
 This may happen as part of an Incentive Stock Option Plan or Non-Qualified Stock Option Plan.
 Other arrangements that do not involve the distribution of stock or options, but grants ownership-like rights to shareholders are: Stock Appreciation Rights, Performance Shares, and Performance Units.
 The company will specifically reserve a number shares (or other equity-like interest) as part of an Equity or Options Pool to draw from in compensating employees or contractors.
 When the interests in the company are granted, they may be granted outright or subject to a Vesting Schedule, that lays out a time table for when the employee or contractor actually receives ownership of the interest.
 All of this must be tracked as part of the business or corporate governance process.
 To use the language of the trade, you will need to be concerned with the company’s capitalization.
 Let’s dig into the capitalization topic a little further.

 - Note: Special issues arise for the company and the employee when they receive company equity (or equity-like) interests in exchange for services.
-This is particularly true when the company seeks have ownership of the interests vest over a period of time.
+This is particularly true when the company seeks to have ownership of the interests vest over a period of time.
 Most notably, the company and employee must determine the value of the interest received for tax purposes.
 The primary tax considerations are discussed a little further below.

-After Equity is distributed, what is the Company Capitalization?”]
+After Equity is distributed, what is the Company Capitalization?”

-The total number and value of equity issued by the company is known as the Capitalization.
+The total number and value of equity issued by the company are known as the Capitalization.
 The companies capitalization is recorded and tracked in a Capitalization Table, which lists the total number of shares or options that the company has Issued or are Outstanding on a “Fully Diluted Basis”.
 This becomes important for Business Valuation purposes when subsequent investors seek to purchase shares of the company.
 As such, any shares that have not vested by the time the company seeks additional equity financing from Angel or VC investors Vest Immediately at Time of Follow-On Financing.

 Any Tax Issues When Using Ownership Interests to Fund the Business?”